 This letter should be sent to:

 or emailed to email@example.com

 Upon approval, a visitor’s pass will be provided; this pass is non-transferable.
 The pass must then be presented at each visit, along with a picture ID indicating proof of employment with the relevant organization, to the lobby guard before entering the library.
 Both the pass and ID must be presented at each visit or access will be denied.
 Such access will be limited in duration, with the maximum of two (2) weeks permitted per request.

 Bar Exam Study

 Bar exam study passes are available to non-Brooklyn Law School graduates for a fee.
-Passes for the February 2019 bar exam study period will be available for sale at the first-floor library reference desk beginning in early January 2020.
+Passes for the July 2020 bar exam study period will be available for sale at the first-floor library reference desk beginning May 18, 2020.
 A limited number of passes will be available on a first come, first serve basis.
 The fee is $50.00 except for graduates of law schools that charge more than $50.00 for summer access for BLS Students.
 For those graduates, the charge is equal to the amount that their law school charges.
-Individuals purchasing a pass must present a dated law school ID card or government issued identification, and proof that they are taking the February 2020 bar exam.
+Individuals purchasing a pass must present a dated law school ID card or government issued identification, and proof that they are taking the July 2020 bar exam.

 The purchase of a bar exam study pass entitles the individual to use the facilities of the Brooklyn Law School Library, except for computer workstations, databases, printers, and study/conference rooms.

 Bar exam study for non-Brooklyn Law School graduates is a courtesy.
 This access is conditional: visitors must comply with all library rules and policies.
 Any non-BLS graduate who violates any rule or policy will lose his or her right to use the library for the remainder of the bar exam study period and will forfeit any fees paid.